 Maintain some structure

-Although you don't have to be out the door by a certain time, it's important to maintain a routine for your day.
+The kids are back at school, which is great for maintaining a routine for your day.
 So while it might be tempting to stay in your pyjamas all morning, try to wake up at your usual time, get dressed, get the family dressed and have a productive day.

 If you have time, make a fun timetable for the family.
 It doesn't have to be strict, it can just be a list of jobs or ideas to do that day and can be a good resolution to the constant 'i'm bored' moaning you'll be hearing.

 It's important to make sure the whole family is getting enough fresh air, and now we're allowed to play sports in the park and do more excercise, it's a great idea to get outside when you can.